Dalmatian Breeding

 • Consider temperament

-Dalmatians can be stubborn and independent, making them difficult to train.
-When selecting a breeding pair, consider their personalities and choose dogs with compatible temperaments for a more trainable litter.
+As a breed, Dalmatians can be stubborn and independent, which can make them difficult to train.
+Consider these traits when deciding on breeding pairs for a more trainable litter.

 Dalmatians are a popular breed noted for their distinct physical and behavioral features.
 Dalmatians are distinguished by the following characteristics: